 Are you providing SAAS in a B2B environment and getting signups on a daily basis?
-If so, converting your signups to paid clients is probably one of the most difficult and most important tasks you are facing.
+If so, converting your signups to paid clients is probably one of the most difficult and important tasks you are facing.
 I am sure that as a business owner or a sales executive, you want those numbers to go up every day.
-Not to mention, it is one thing to get a client, and another to keep one.
-AND there’s this thing called client size, whales and whatnot… Everybody loves doing business with large companies!
+Not to mention, it is one thing to get a client and another to keep one.
+And there’s this thing called client size.
+Everybody loves doing business with large companies!
 It can certainly prove to be more lucrative, as they certainly have the budget.

 Opportunity window for follow up

 I would like to show you how we integrated this into our own system.
-Due to security and privacy reasons, we had to white-out most of the information, but the most important information is still there.
-This screenshot is a live example of signups on whoapi.com, and serves as a great example.
+Due to security and privacy reasons, I had to white out most of the information, but the most important information is still there.
+This screenshot is a live example of signups on whoapi.com and serves as a great example.
 Let’s say you are from Europe like me, and you’d never heard of Texas Roadhouse – you would probably overlook that signup.
-Here we’ve added a new column called “score” and we display the data that’s provided with our Domain Score API.
-Incidentally, the user from 7parkdata.com upgraded, but we were unsuccessful at reaching out to texasroadhouse.com.
+Here we’ve added a new column called “score,” and we display the data that are provided with our Domain Score API.
+Incidentally, the user from 7parkdata.com upgraded, but we were unsuccessful in reaching out to texasroadhouse.com.

-The signup with the email on domain name texasroadhouse.com has a reputation score of 90.
+The signup with the email on the domain name texasroadhouse.com has a reputation score of 90.
 Since this is extremely high, you are prompted and motivated to try to close or upgrade this client as soon as possible.
-If you haven’t heard of Texas Roadhouse, they are a chain of restaurants that’s traded on the New York Stock Exchange and they operate in about 450 (July 2015) locations.
+If you haven’t heard of Texas Roadhouse, they are a chain of restaurants that operate in about 627 (August 2021) locations.

-Right now, our Domain Score API is in beta, as we just launched it and our scoring system will improve over time.
-But right now we can guarantee that we will detect reputable clients.
-Also, an important thing to note is that Domain Score API probably won’t work well if you want to use it to analyze threats (domains with a negative score).
+Our email scoring system will improve over time.
+But right now, we can guarantee that we will detect reputable clients.
+Also, an important thing to note is that Domain Score API probably won’t work well if you want to use it to analyze cybersecurity threats (domains with a negative score).

 Obviously, we are no strangers to creating and building new APIs.
-As a matter a fact, we even published a short guide on how you can launch your own API, even if you are a beginner.
-So it’s no surprise that we launched Domain Score API, and made it available to the general public.
-To learn more about our Domain Score API, click here.
+As a matter of fact, we even published a short guide on how you can launch your own API, even if you are a beginner.
+So it’s no surprise that we launched Domain Score API and Email Score API.
+Both are available, and if you want to learn more about our Domain Score API, click here, and for Email Score API, click here.